BabylonJSX/SolidParticleSystem/README.md

 SPS.billboard = true;
 SPS.setParticles();
 ```
 _SPS.billboard_ is a boolean (default _false_).
 If set to _true_, all the particles will face the cam and their _x_ and _y_ rotation values will be ignored.
 This is useful if you display only plane particles.
+You need to call _SPS.setParticles()_ within the _scene.registerBeforeRender()_ function in order to display the SPS in billboard mode.

 The _setParticles()_ function can be used in the BJS render loop.